 Fish Consumption Guidelines

-Fish can be an important part of a healthy diet, but some fish contain varying levels of pollutants like mercury.
-Because of this, the NH Department of Environmental Services recommends the following guidelines for eating freshwater fish that you catch in New Hampshire:
+Fish can be an important part of a healthy diet, but some fish contain varying levels of pollutants including mercury.
+Because of this, the N.H.
+Department of Environmental Services recommends the following guidelines for eating freshwater fish that you catch in New Hampshire:

 Stocked trout contains relatively low levels of mercury.
-For rainbow and brown trout, women of childbearing age and children can safely eat ONE meal per week; others can eat SIX meals per week.
+For rainbow and brown trout, women of childbearing age and children under age 7 can safely eat ONE 4-ounce meal per week; others can eat SIX 8-ounce meals per week.
 Brook trout could be either stocked or from a native population, and therefore should be consumed at the rate of the general freshwater advisory above.

-In addition, NO fish should be consumed from the Androscoggin River from Berlin south to the Maine border due to potential dioxin contamination.
+In addition, NO fish should be consumed from the Androscoggin River from Berlin south to the Maine border due to potential dioxin and mercury contamination.

 For more information on freshwater and saltwater guidelines, contact: